Chris-Whiteley/corporate-party-organizer/README.md

 ## Requirements Met
 - Guests can be added to the guest list with or without table assignments.
 - The system ensures guests can only sit at tables with sufficient seating.
-- Arrivals and departures of guests (and their accompanying guests) are handled.
+- Arrivals and departures of guests (and their accompanying guests) are handled, and guest arrival recording is idempotent, allowing the organiser to adjust the number of accompanying guests even if the guest has already arrived.
 - Tracks the number of empty seats in real-time.
 - All requirements are covered by tests.
+- Invalid inputs (e.g., negative accompanying guests, exceeding table capacity) are handled consistently with meaningful error messages.

 ## Agile Approach